ArthurZey/arthurzey.github.io/_pages/stubs/paleo.md

   * cane sugar, corn syrup
   * corn starch
   * any kind of seafood (not a Paleo thing; just not into it)

+## Seafood
+_This is just my story about seafood; it's not even Paleo-related, but it's most thematically related to this stub for now.
+Later, I'll carve this out into its own page._

+According to my parents, when I was a very young, I liked fish and seafood just fine.
+I don't remember this at all.
+My parents claim that I started rejecting seafood based on the influence of my friends, but that doesn't really resonate with me.
+I can't really validate it one way or another, though.
+Every since I _can_ remember, the smell of seafood has always grossed me out; it evokes memories of playing in tide pools as a kid (mostly at Hawai'i, perhaps), with the dying, rotting carcasses of marine life all around.
+In general, it just felt unclean.
+I realize that not all seafood has that smell, but the psychological association has become very strong, and any hint of that smell (eg, even the proximity of a non-smelly dish to other fishy smells at a seafood restaurant) triggers the association and the disgust.

+In a way, it's a shame, since I recognize that, nutritionally, seafood is a huge value, and I can see how much my friends and family enjoy things like salmon and sushi, but it's just not interesting enough to me to want to pursue rewiring my preferences.

+Given that, in general, I'm very risk-averse, and culinarily, that manifests as being utterly unadventurous (nevermind my being grossed out by a lot of squishy/slimy textures), I really don't even like the idea of _trying_ any particular seafood dish.

+Pro-tip: Trying to pressure me to eat seafood with things like "Just try it!", "You don't know what you're missing!", etc is a failing strategy.
+No promises, but you're much likelier to influence me by just sharing your own excitement for yourself and telling me what you like about it.
+(Same principle applies to many other things; I'm not very susceptible to peer pressure.)